 - Fragile Speedster: Relatively speaking.
-While their physical durability is slightly higher than that of normal humans (meaning they can shrug off punishment that would leave a normal person crippled with multiple broken bones and/or severely damaged internal organs), they are not Made of Iron and can be "killed" just as easily as a human if they are shot or stabbed in a vital area (assuming the attack actually hits them, which is not likely given their superhumanly fast dodging reflexes).
+While they're considerably more durable than normal humans (witness the almost total lack of effect of Morpheus' blows on Smith in their fight), they are not Made of Iron and can be "killed" just as easily as a human if they are shot or stabbed in a vital area (assuming the attack actually hits them, which is not likely given their superhumanly fast dodging reflexes).

 - Government Agency of Fiction: To a bluepill, they appear like cold FBI agents.

 - Hand Cannon: The agents' default firearm is a Desert Eagle in .50 caliber, probably as part of Rule of Symbolism, to go along with how powerful agents are.
 They are also capable of firing them one handed, something hard to do in real life because of the recoil.

 - Implacable Man: Neo has a hard time dealing with Smith and his two cohorts in the first film.
 This is subverted in the sequels since Neo now has superpowers.
 Even with "upgrades", he's still more than a match for them.